20/09/2022

 Acetate frame

-Acetate glasses are lightweight and durable, practicalclearly indicated for those who need a frame that withstands shocks and continuous use.
+Acetate glasses are lightweight and durable, practicalparticularly suitable for those who need a frame that withstands shocks and continuous use.

-A curiosity: acetate is made from cotton or wood fibers, and for this reason, it is a highly biocompatible material.
+A curiosity: acetate is made from cotton or wood fibers, and that is why it is a highly biocompatible material.
 It is often produced using cotton or wood processing waste, thus allowing for a use green of resources.

 Metal frame